ChrisO345/gspl/README.md

 * Implements an efficient revised simplex algorithm.
 * Clean and idiomatic API for modeling and solving LPs.
 * Focused on numerical stability and usability.
-* Performs basic branch-and-bouund techniques for pure integer problems.
+* Performs basic branch-and-bound techniques for pure integer problems.

 `gspl` is ideal for embedding linear optimization into Go-based software.